MU North Logo

 Household items

 For a long time, tools and household items were mainly made from natural materials available locally.
 With the development of trade relations with the Russians, parts of tools were initially replaced by metals and more recently by plastics.
+Two devices used in fishing and reindeer herding are presented here as examples.
+The hand-operated drill is particularly practical and indispensable because electricity is not available during nomadic migrations.

 section image